Gaya Junction railway station: History

 In February 2012, the Indian Railways had planned to set up a Railway Station Development Corporation (RSDC) that will work on improving the major railway stations including Gaya Junction by building and developing Restaurants, shopping areas and food plaza for commercial business and improving passenger amenities.

 Facilities

-There are 9 platforms in the Gaya Junction and the platform 10 is under construction.
-There are 1 Pilgrim Platform also, where the pilgrim train stop.
+There are 10 platforms in the Gaya Junction which are from platform 1 to 7 and 1A & 1B.
+There is 1 Pilgrim Platform also, where the pilgrim train stop.
 The platforms are interconnected with foot overbridges (FOB).
-It has three foot overbridge, the station houses all the major facilities like waiting rooms, computerized reservation facility, food plaza, dormitory, retiring rooms, cafeteria, bookshop, etc. Existing facilities are being revamped for developing it as model station.
+It has three foot overbridge, the station houses all the major facilities like waiting rooms, computerized reservation facility, food plaza, dormitory, retiring rooms, cafeteria, bookshop, etc. Existing facilities are being revamped for developing it as model station under Amrit Bharat Station Scheme.